-Rachael Harrington is a storyteller whose work has taken her around the globe, presenting joy-infused folktale and personal narrative performances and workshops for all ages in theater and arts spaces, community groups, schools, preschools, and as a guest lecturer at Rutgers University.
-She was the recipient of the NYC Department of Education Arts and Family Engagement Grant and has presented workshops at New Jersey Association of School Libraries, New Jersey TESOL Conference, and the American Association of School Libraries National Conference, and is published in Voices, the New Jersey TESOL quarterly journal.
-She performs at festivals including The Uptown Arts Stroll, Gotham Arts Festival, and The Day of Water Festival on Governor's Island.
-She is a member of National Storytelling Network, The New Jersey Storytelling Network, and The Northeast Storytelling Network.
+Rachael is a professional storyteller who has traveled across the country and around the globe presenting joy-infused folktale and personal narrative performances and workshops for all ages in theater and arts spaces, museums, festivals, community groups, schools, and as a guest lecturer at Rutgers University.
+She was the recipient of the NYC Department of Education Arts and Family Engagement Grant and has collaborated with Salesforce to present a virtual story time with their events team.

 Her work includes performances of folklore and personal narrative, facilitating professional development and conference presentations on storytelling topics that help people and communities cultivate joy, and coaching groups and individuals in the art of story crafting and telling.
 Additionally, she produces and performs in independent shows and festivals and has worked as a director in theater and film.